 Communicate and collaborate

-Some departments have been upgraded to Skype for Business Enterprise Voice, while others are still using the older telephones on the legacy PBX system.
+Some departments have been upgraded to Teams Voice, while others are still using the older telephones on the legacy PBX system.
 If you don't know which type of phone you have, contact Telecom at 360-650-3600.

-If you have one of the new Skype for Business phones, you can simply install the free Skype for Business iOS or Android app on your smartphone and your business phone number will also ring on your mobile phone (this feature can be disabled at any time by signing out of the app).
+If you have been upgraded to Teams Voice, you can simply install the free Microsoft Teams for iOS or Android app on your smartphone and your business phone number will also ring on your mobile phone (this feature can be disabled at any time by signing out of the app, but you can also set "quiet hours" in the app settings).

-- There are also Skype for Business clients available for Windows and macOS, but you will need a microphone and speakers/headphones to dial or receive voice calls.
+- There are also Teams desktop clients available for Windows and macOS, but you will need a microphone and speakers/headphones to dial or receive voice calls.

 If you use one of the older PBX phones, view the instructions for forwarding your phone to another number.
-Skype for Business also supports real-time chat and online meetings.
-You can use Skype for Business for text and video conferencing even if you still use an older PBX phone for voice.
+Microsoft Teams also supports real-time chat and online meetings.
+You can use Teams for text and video conferencing even if you still use an older PBX phone for voice.

-Text, talk, or video conference using Skype for Business
+Text, talk, or video conference using Microsoft Teams

 Voicemail instructions for PBX phones